-Payments to staff and suppliers are higher than budgeted in the Long Term plan due an increase in doubtful debts provision, increased audit fees, the redirection of depreciation and an allowance for aerial photography.
+Payments to staff and suppliers are higher than budgeted in the Long Term Plan due an increase in doubtful debts provision, increased audit fees, the redirection of depreciation and an allowance for aerial photography.

 During 2014/15 council intends to acquire new aerial imagery through a broad partnership model - as it has in the past.
-Each of the district councils in Northland are preparing their draft annual plan budgets with funding for this acquisition.
+Each of the district councils in Northland are preparing their annual plan budgets with funding for this acquisition.
 Northpower is also committed to the project.

 Council will coordinate the project and receive funding from the partners.
-As this Draft Annual Plan is being prepared there is the opportunity for the councils of Northland and Northpower to leverage funding from LINZ (with potentially other central government departments also contributing) during 2014 and 2015 to complete this project.
-Council is assuming that there will be a \$200,000 contribution from LINZ to council in the 2013/14 year and that this funding will be carried over from 2013/14 to 2014/15 to part fund the project.
+The councils of Northland and Northpower are leveraging funding from LINZ (with potentially other central government departments also contributing) during 2014 and 2015 to complete this project.
+As noted in the sources of operating funding council has signed a Memorandum of Understanding with partners and secured a \$200,000 contribution from LINZ to council in the 2013/14 year.
+This funding will be carried over from 2013/14 to 2014/15 to part fund the project.